oscimp/oscimp_br2_external/README.md

 Package `python-scipy` requires a newer 2022.02.1 buildroot revision.

-Package `python-scikitlearn` (machine learning toolkit) requires `scipy` and an extra buildroot patch, similar to the `gr-osmosdr` support:
+Package `python-scikitlearn` (machine learning toolkit) requires `scipy` and an extra buildroot patch to be applied prior attempting to build, similar to the `gr-osmosdr` support:

 ```bash
 source sourceme.ggm